Anomalous statistics of laser-cooled atoms in dissipative optical lattices: L evy dynamics and Sisyphus cooling

 \subsection{L\'evy vs. Gauss central limit theorem, L\'evy flights and walks}

 The process of Brownian motion was modelled by Einstein, Smoluchowski and others~\cite{Kubo1957,Hanggi2005,majumdar2007brownian}.
-It is very natural that the underlying random walk describing it is a Gaussian process as this is precisely what the central limit theorem predicts, as the total displacement at long times is a sum of many independent random displacements.
+It is very natural that the underlying random walk describing it is a Gaussian process as this is precisely what the central limit theorem predicts for a process where the total displacement at long times is a sum of many independent random displacements.
 Deviations from normal, Gaussian, Brownian motion can be parametrized by the random walk governed by L\'evy laws.

-Central limit theorems deal with the problem of summation of a large number $N$ of independent, identically-distributed (IID) random variables $\{\chi_i\}$.
+Central limit theorems deal with the problem of summation of a large number $N$ of independent, identically-distributed random variables $\{\chi_i\}$.
 The sum $S=\sum_{i=1} ^N \chi_i/N^{1/\mu}$, scaled by some power $1/\mu$ of $N$ is considered.
 The probability density function (PDF) of $S$ is given by the inverse Fourier transform of its characteristic function,